Sam Ruddock: Competitive career

 Ruddock ran his first official races in April 2012 and was classified as a T35 by the International Paralympic Committee the following month.
 At the IPC Croatian Open, he won gold in the 100m and silver in the 200m and was ranked eighth in the world.
 After competing in both distances at the McCain Birmingham Games in July 2012, he was selected for the Great Britain team at the September 2012 Paralympics in London.

 After the 2012 Paralympics, Ruddock transferred to the shot put.
 In the F35 class, he finished fifth at the 2014 IPC European Championships in Swansea and fifth at the 2015 IPC World Championships in Doha.
 In 2016, he won silver at the 2016 IPC European Championships in Grosseto.
 He was selected to represent Great Britain at the 2016 Paralympic Games in Rio de Janeiro, finishing sixth.
 At the 2017 IPC World Championships in London, he placed seventh.

 Ruddock transferred to track cycling in 2018, with a classification of C1.
 He represented Great Britain at the 2019 UCI Para-cycling Track World Championships in Apeldoorn and the 2020 UCI World Championships in Milton, Ontario, where he placed fourth in the 1 km time trial.
 At the 2022 UCI World Championships in Saint-Quentin-en-Yvelines, he won the 1 km time trial; he placed first again at the 2023 UCI World Championships in Glasgow, where he also won bronze in Omnium.
 In 2023 he also competed for Great Britain in the UCI Para-cycling Road World Cup in Huntsville, Alabama.

 Personal life

 Ruddock has been an ambassador for Cerebral Palsy Sport and has worked with youth as an athlete mentor for the Youth Sport Trust and through Sky Sports Living for Sport and as an ambassador for Inspire+.
 He also works with the Kadeena Cox Academy, a black cyclists' initiative.

 In April 2025, he was reported missing in Las Vegas after travelling to the United States to see a WrestleMania event.
-Police confirmed four days later that he had been located.
+Police confirmed four days later that he had been located safe.